adap/flower/examples/quickstart-pytorch-slurm/README.md

 # Flower Example using PyTorch (SLURM)

 > This example borrows most of its content from the [`quickstart-pytorch`](https://github.com/adap/flower/tree/main/examples/quickstart-pytorch) example.
 The main difference here is in regards with the python environment setup (using conda) and the deployment infrastructure (SLURM).
-This that the Flower FL pipeline is the same as in the aforementioned example.
+This Flower FL pipeline is the same as in the aforementioned example.

 This introductory example to Flower uses PyTorch, but deep knowledge of PyTorch is not necessarily required to run the example.
 However, it will help you understand how to adapt Flower to your use case.
 Running this example in itself is quite easy.